 Wait nodes are still active during testing, but you can push contacts through them immediately by clicking the Fast Forward badge that appears on the node.

-Once a program has been launched you can only A/B test individual paths (see below).
-Any other changes you make can fundamentally alter the nature of the program and make before and after comparisons meaningless.
+Once a program has been launched you cannot put it into test mode any more.
+Any changes you make can fundamentally alter the nature of the program and make before and after comparisons meaningless.
 They can also adversely affect the experience of contacts already inside the program.
+We can offer two tips on testing programs after that have been launched:

-If you really want to test major changes to a program you can copy it, modify and test the copy, and switch over to the copy once you are happy with the results.
+If you really want to test major changes to a program structure you can copy it, modify and test the copy, and switch the entry point over to the copy once you are happy with the results.
 Contacts who have already entered the original program will have to proceed through it, but new contacts can enjoy the new version.

 If you don’t want to ignore contacts already in a program (e.g. waiting in a timer) then your best option is to pause the program, make the changes you want, then copy the program and test the copy.
 Once you are happy with the result you can resume the original program with the new workflow.